oVirt/ovirt-site/source/documentation/admin-guide/appe-VDSM_and_Hooks.html.md

 ## Setting Virtual Machine Custom Properties

-Once custom properties are defined in the Red Hat Virtualization Manager, you can begin setting them on virtual machines.
+Once custom properties are defined in the oVirt Engine, you can begin setting them on virtual machines.
 Custom properties are set on the **Custom Properties** tab of the **New Virtual Machine** and **Edit Virtual Machine** windows in the Administration Portal.

 You can also set custom properties from the **Run Virtual Machine(s)** dialog box.
 Custom properties set from the **Run Virtual Machine(s)** dialog box will only apply to the virtual machine until it is next shutdown.